slopezpereyra/slopezpereyra.github.io/_posts/2023-11-07-OnArchetypes.md

 where—Jung states that we are, so to speak, *thousands of years old*.
 It turns out this is sensibly true.

-Notwithstanding, two things ought to be pointed out with respect to how *little* we have advanced thus far.
-Firstly, affective neuroscience described the circuitry involved in producing emotions and concomitant feelings.
+Notwithstanding, two things ought to be pointed out.
+Firstly, affective neuroscience successfully mapped the circuitry involved in producing emotions and concomitant feelings.
 This is a great step, but it says little or nothing on *how* such circuitry produces it.
-The regions of the brain which seem to produce consciousness have been mapped;
-*how* they produce it remains unclear.
+The regions of the brain which seem to produce consciousness have been mapped; *how* they produce it remains unclear.
 With regards to its evolutionary perspective, one must not forget how little it is to claim that affect and emotion are part of the biological endowment of the mammalian brain.
 In this sense, affective neuroscience has provided evidence, as well as a considerable amount of detail, with regards to a claim that on itself is not altogether revolutionary.
 The only finding of affective neuroscience that truly deviates from standard thought is that which links consciousness to emotional affects rather than to superior cognitive faculties.
-The rest consists mainly of the empirical consolidation of ethological facts known many decades ago—as illustrated by Campbell's example.
+The rest consists mainly of mapping the neurobiological correlates of ethological facts known many decades ago.

-Secondly, recall that I initially formulated the object of this writing, although tentatively, as a "representative instinct" in mankind.
+Secondly, recall that I initially formulated the object of this writing, although tentatively, as ''instinctual representations''.
 I think this is what Jung had in mind when he spoke of archetypes.
 It seems he was correct to say that both the activity taking place as well as the stimuli which unleashes it are to be contained in the meaning of *archetype*.
 In this sense, the concept is